trisulnsm/dinodoc/trisuldocs/docs/ug/cg/tasks.md

 You need to use the *Real Time Stab Toppers* tool.

-<span class="command hint">Select Tools.
+Select Tools.
 Then click on Real Time Stab
-Toppers</span>
+Toppers

 1. Select the Counter Group, in this case **MAC**
 2. Select the meter, in this case **TRANSMIT**